-Kaley Roosen is eligible for registration in Clinical, Counseling, and Health Psychology for both individuals and couples with the College of Psychologists of Ontario.
+Kaley Roosen is in the process of registering in Clinical, Counseling, and Health Psychology for both individuals and couples with the College of Psychologists of Ontario.
 She has experience with individual, couple and group therapy using evidence-based approaches.

 Kaley Roosen has been providing psychotherapy since she began her MA/PhD in Clinical Psychology at York University in 2008.
-During both her masters and doctoral studies she was awarded several competitive scholarships that included Ontario Graduate Scholarship (OGS), Social Sciences and Humanities Research Council (SSHRC) and the Canadian Institutes of Health Research (CIHR).
+During both her masters and doctoral studies, Kaley was a Vanier Scholar and she was awarded several competitive scholarships that included funding from the Social Sciences and Humanities Research Council (SSHRC) and the Canadian Institutes of Health Research (CIHR).
 These scholarships are awarded to top-tier graduate students and was awarded for her research on trauma and chronic pain.
 She later won the Canadian Psychology Association Certificate of Excellence for her dissertation on disordered eating in women with disabilities.
-In addition to her role as an associate at the Toronto Psychology Clinic, Kaley Roosen is a Postdoctoral Fellow at the Hospital for Sick Children (SickKids) where she is part of a team providing an innovative day hospital program for adolescents and their families struggling with mental health issues and co-morbid health problems, disordered eating, obesity and body dissatisfaction.
-The objective of this program is to provide teens and their parents with lifestyle programming that has a holistic, mind-body approach to care.
+In addition to her role as an associate at the Toronto Psychology Clinic, Kaley Roosen is a Health Psychology Postdoctoral Fellow at the Hospital for Sick Children (SickKids) where she is part of a team providing an innovative day hospital program for adolescents and their families struggling with mental health issues and co-morbid health problems, disordered eating, obesity and body dissatisfaction.
+The objective of this program is to provide teens and their parents with healthy lifestyle programming that has a holistic, mind-body approach to care.

-Previously, Kaley Roosen has worked/trained at Borderline Personality Disorder Clinic at the Centre for Addiction and Mental Health (CAMH) where they specialize in DBT;the Women’s Program (CAMH), York University Psychology Clinic (YUPC), Toronto General Hospital’s Cardiac Health Psychology and Behavioural Cardiology Program, North York General Hospital’s Outpatient and Inpatient Mental Health Program, Concurrent Disorders: Eating Disorder and Addiction Program (CAMH), and Pembroke Regional Hospital’s Community Mental Health Program.
+Previously, Kaley Roosen has worked/trained at the Borderline Personality Disorder Clinic at the Centre for Addiction and Mental Health (CAMH) where they specialize in DBT, the Women’s Program (CAMH), York University Psychology Clinic (YUPC), Toronto General Hospital’s Cardiac Health Psychology and Behavioural Cardiology Program, North York General Hospital’s Outpatient and Inpatient Mental Health Program, Concurrent Disorders - Eating Disorder and Addiction Program (CAMH), and Pembroke Regional Hospital’s Community Mental Health Program.

 Kaley Roosen has a client-centered approach to psychotherapy.
 She has extensive experience in providing evidence-based approaches that include: